JoostVisser/summaries/time-series.md

 Want $X_{t+1}$?
 Then we just repeat this approach, with our prediction of $X_t$!

-> Not restricted to economic series, but if you sample a variable on a regular frequency, then you can also apply Time Series!
+> Not restricted to economic series, but if you sample a variable on a regular frequency, then you can also apply Time Series!Table 4

 ### Multivariate time-series